Home / Blog / Omegle Alternatives

 Mogged-game variants

 The newest branch of the family tree: random-video chat, but with a built-in 1v1 game on top of it.
 Two strangers go camera-on for a fixed timer, the audience votes, and ELO is exchanged.
 Omoggle is the cleanest example, but the format is starting to show up in smaller community apps too.
+(Disclosure: we run Omoggle.)

 The trade-off is obvious: you get a clear "winner / loser" structure, but you give up the open-ended improv chats that made Omegle weirdly compelling at 2 a.m.
 If you came for the latter, OmeTV is closer to home; if you came for competition, mogged formats are a better fit.
+From running Omoggle ourselves, the population that actually sticks with the format skews toward players who already enjoyed competitive face-rating subreddits before; pure Omegle nostalgics churn quickly.

 Pseudo-alternatives that aren't really alternatives